noahminds/JumpBall/README.md

     - Spikes can result in a game over condition where the big red ball breaks into a couple of small red balls, and the game over screen flashes up.
 #### Aesthetic Goals
 - **Simplicity**: The game should have a simple and clean design.
 The red ball has a black line to help indicate the direction of movement.
 The ground will have a simple grass sprite in places to add aesthetic appeal.
 - **Success Indicators**: Players progress the ball towards the clearly marked flag post.
-When they reach the objective a sucess screen flashes up with the option to play again.
+When they reach the objective a sucess screen flashes up indicating they completed the level and prompting them to play again.

 ## DevLog
 #### Entry 1 - Nov 16, 2024